Beechcraft Super King Air: King Air 360 and 360ER

-In 2021, the equipped price was $8.39M for the 360 and $8.93M for the 360ER.
+In 2023, the equipped price was $9.255M for the 360 and $9.76M for the 360ER.

 Modification and upgrade programs

-Numerous aftermarket modifications and upgrades are available for 200 and 300 Series King Airs.
-One company offers a Wing Front Spar Reinforcement Kit for 200 Series aircraft and a modification to replace the electro-mechanical landing gear retraction system of early-build aircraft with an electro-hydraulic system.
-Raisbeck Engineering out of Seattle, WA offers Enhanced Performance Leading Edges, Nacelle Wing Lockers, Ram Air Recovery System, Quiet Turbofan Propellers, High Flotation Gear Doors and Dual Aft Body Strakes.

-Another company offers a modification for the entire King Air line that entails reworking and extending the entire nose to house a baggage compartment as well as the avionics normally found in the noses of King Air aircraft; while another offers winglets, similar to those of the B300, for 200 series and other 300 series King Airs.

-In November 2019, Textron Aviation introduced a modified nose holding 12 cu.ft (0.34 m³) or 250 lb (113 kg) of cargo or aircraft equipment.
+Numerous aftermarket modifications and upgrades are available for 200 and 300 series King Airs.
+This includes wing spar reinforcement, electrohydraulic landing gear retraction, and modifications to improve wing performance, reduce propeller noise, increase storage, and improve flotation.

 A modification to install a forward looking infrared camera in an extended nose in B200 King Airs is available.
 Other modifications available are to convert standard 200 Series King Airs to configurations equivalent to the Model 1300 or Model 200C and B200C King Airs; and to modify B300s (typically delivered with an eight-seat corporate interior) to allow more passengers and baggage to be carried.

 Operational history

 The 6,000th King Air was delivered on January 24, 2005.

 Australia's Royal Flying Doctor Service (RFDS) operates 34 King Air B200/B200C and B300C.

 Retired military King Airs have entered civil service with United States law enforcement and other government organizations such as State Police and Sheriff Departments; others are used by the Missionary Aviation Fellowship and subsidiary organisations.

 It was intended to be replaced by the unusually designed Beechcraft Starship but only 53 were produced, ending in 1995, while the King Air continues to sell.

 More than 1,800 King Air 200 series have been delivered during more than 40 years of production.
 In early 2017 a used 2011 model King Air 250 was worth US$3 million and a late 2015 to early 2016 model was worth US$5 million, with an annual utilization estimated at 240 hours and 216 cycles, while a King Air 350i is US$800,000 to US$1 million more.

 By April 2017 sales of the King Air series were in decline with just 12 examples delivered in the first quarter of the year, compared to 26 in the same period of 2016, due to a weak international market for the design.
 The company expected the annual sales to be about the same as 2016, though, which totaled 106 in that year.

 By December 2020, nearly 7,600 King Air had been delivered, as the fleet surpassed 62 million flight hours in 56 years.